beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 ### 6.1.
 LLM Provider Configuration

-Upon opening, the application automatically scans for common local LLM providers.
+The application provides two ways to configure your LLM provider:

+- **Quick-Switch (Status Bar)**: For fast changes, use the dropdown menus in the status bar at the bottom of the application to switch between detected providers and their available models.
+- **Full Configuration (Settings View)**:
     1.  **Detect Service**: If your service isn't listed, ensure it's running and click the **"Re-Detect Services"** button.
     2.  **Select a Service**: Choose one of the automatically detected services from the "Detected Service" dropdown.
     3.  **Select a Model**: Once a service is selected, the application will fetch its available models.
 Choose the model you wish to use from the "Model Name" dropdown.

 ### 6.2.
 Appearance Settings